sonyography/100DaysOfCode/r1-log.md

 ### R1D16 - 3 Oct'23, Tue
 Mood Tracker can now save and display data from a json file hosted on a json server

+### R1D17 - 4 Oct'23, Wed
+Began work on Mood Tracker V2.
+First task in progress which is to modularise UI Code into components